 The underwater world around Curacao is world famous for its unique, beautiful, coral reefs.
 If you say ‘Curacao’, you say ‘Water Sports’.
 You can swim, scuba dive, sail, surf, water ski and go canoeing or Peddle-boarding.
 Boat lovers and anglers find luck at their feet or rather at their prow.
 In the exclusive Spanish Water area, on the east side of the island, you find luxury marinas, where yachts and boats can dock.

 There are three kinds of public transportation on Curacao; government buses, small private vans and taxis.
 Government buses, called ‘convoy’, are cheap and cover the main routes.
-Private vans cover all residential areas and most backstreets.
+Private vans cover all residential areas and most back-streets.
 Only the government buses use time-tables.
-Almost all buses and vans are air-conditioned.
+A lot of buses and vans are air-conditioned.
 Taxis are expensive, but their are lots of (shared) student cars available for long-term-rent, as well as scooters.
 Second hand cars are relatively expensive to buy.
 Hato is the international airport from which many international air connections are maintained.

-Because of the climate many tropical plants, flowers and even fruit trees are found here.
-In Banda Abou, on the west and leeward side of the island, there are many natural beaches and one can climb the Christoffel Mountain – with a height of 372 meters (1,220.47 ft.).
+Because of the climate many tropical plants, flowers and fruit trees are found here.
+In Banda Abou, on the west and leeward side of the island, there are many natural beaches and one can climb Christoffel Mountain – with a height of 372 meters (1,220.47 ft.).
 A beautiful view of the island is your reward.
 There are also several nature reserves and a visit and tour to the Hato Caves is recommended.
-It will tell you a lot about the geological form
+It will tell you a lot about the geological formation of the island.
+There are daily boat trips to Klein (‘Small’) Curacao; a beautiful, small, unspoiled island off the south-east coast of Curacao, where one can swim, snorkel or scuba-dive, together with sea-turtles.
+On Curacao the renowned Aloe Vera plant is grown, from which medicinal and skin care products are locally made.
+In Banda Ariba, the east side of the island, a visit to the famous botanical garden of Dinah Veeris cannot be missed.

 To complete your tropical experience, you obviously need the right nutrition.
 Don’t worry about your stomach!
 The island is a culinary magic box.
 This is because of the many nationalities present on the island.
 In the most unexpected places, vegetables and fruits are grown, but also flown in, several times a week, from Colombia, Venezuela, the US and Europe.
-There is a daily floating market –small boats from Venezuela, docking in Punda-, selling fresh tropical vegetables, potatoes and fruits, from their homeland.
+There is a daily market in Punda, where fresh fish and tropical vegetables, potatoes and fruits are sold.
 Most meat comes from the meat-Valhalla of South America (Brazil and Argentina).
 The daily wild-caught ocean-fish is a must!
 There are several large European style supermarkets and hundreds of mini-markets, we call ‘toko’.
-Our tap-water is clean desalinated seawater and definitely safe to drink, but it is fluoridated.
+Our tap-water is clean desalinated seawater and definitely safe to drink and it is not fluoridated.